コンテンツにスキップ

 Miyuki Inoue (Magcal Editorial Department)

-However, when I see kagura and puppet shows at local festivals, I get the feeling that everyone is enjoying themselves, and I find myself somewhat envious.
+However, when I see kagura and puppet shows at local festivals, I get the feeling that everyone is enjoying themselves, and I find myself envious.

-So I immediately went to the rehearsal studio.
+So, I immediately went to the rehearsal studio.

 This event has ended.

-The 47th Sagami Puppet Show Competition
+The 47th Sagami Puppet Theatre Competition

-[Date and time] Tuesday, February 11, 2020 (National Holiday) 12:30 (Doors open at 12:00, scheduled to end at 16:35)
+[Date and Time] Tuesday, February 11, 2020 (National Holiday) 12:30 (Doors open at 12:00, scheduled to end at 16:35)

 [Venue] Kanagawa Prefectural Youth Center Hall